 Stuffing doesn’t have to be limited to holiday meals, it can make for a great side dish with any meal.
 You can make sourdough stuffing.
 Cubed sourdough bread is a great base for any recipe, but it’s especially scrumptious when you throw some cheese into the mix.
 Try this dish with your favorite chicken or vegetable soup, you won’t regret it!

 Sourdough Bread Bowl

 A beautiful, vibrant, viridescent tomato soup poured into a loaf of hollowed-out sourdough bread, is a perfectly gorgeous way to eat a simple meal of bread and soup.
-The tanginess of the green tomatoes, sinking into the plush sourdough bread, would create marvelous flavors in your mouth.
+The tanginess of the green tomatoes, sinking into the plush sourdough bread, would create marvellous flavors in your mouth.
 This recipe is definitely worth attempting.

 Sourdough Bread Crumbs